joshbegley/nyt-latest/README.md

 `I’m not sure that I did the right thing by leaving the Park Slope Food Co-op.`\
 https://www.nytimes.com/2026/06/04/opinion/park-slope-co-op-boycott-israel.html

-**Senate Voting on Motion to Bar Trump From Creating Compensation Fund**\
+**G.O.P.
+Toiling to Defeat Proposal Barring Trump From Creating Compensation Fund**\
-`Senator Chuck Schumer, Democrat of New York, introduced the motion.
-A handful of Republicans have indicated that they would support such a measure, which needs just 50 votes to pass.`\
+`The Senate floor ground to a standstill as Republicans struggled to cobble together the votes to defeat a proposal that would send their immigration bill back to committee and ban President Trump’s fund.`\
 https://www.nytimes.com/2026/06/04/us/politics/trump-payout-fund.html

 **How LinkedIn Found Its Social Platform Era**\